dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 #### Just Like The Body Follows The Head...

+- move to 15 (each agents state/context)
+- introduce this concept using soccer
+  - the spatial projection of attention

 - just like the body follows the head, both the individual and the social organism follow the projection of attention, in aggregate. where there is aggregate attention, there will be motion towards and